phetdam/kenkyusha_proj/doc/config_format.rst

 Play similar roles to `disp_accs`_, except the matrices are of ELA and RLA, indexed in the same way as described above in `disp_accs`_.
 See the paper here__ for a description of what the two metrics are.
-Must be assigned either 0 for false, 1 for true.
+Both keys must be assigned either 0 for false, 1 for true.

 .. __: https://doi.org/10.1016/j.neucom.2014.11.086